ulvestad/it2810-webutvikling-h17-prosjekt-4-group20/README.md

 We had some issues with the sudo user rights on our virtual machine, and therefore had to put up a heroku app as a temporary fix.
 The performance might not be as optimal.

+Please note that it is running a node backend to serve the angular app - it's just running from a different virtual machine :)

 Please use the following link:

 # https://agile-mesa-48209.herokuapp.com/